Key takeaways

 Practical resources

-We update this analysis annually.
-The most recent update (2025) is available via the links above.
+This analysis is updated annually.
+The most recent update (2025) is available via the links at the top of the page.

 ← Back to all research